(and we mean FREE - no ads, no nags, no bull)

 A handy little html-to-text converter.

 Supporting .html, .htm, and .txt files.

-Here's a useful little utility for anyone who sometimes needs to copy html text from a Web page into a text document, or even convert an entire Web page into a text document.
+Just a little utility for those who sometimes need to copy html text from a Web page into a text document, or even convert entire Web pages into text documents.
 If you've ever attempted these maneuvers, you know that html text usually copies over into a text document as one or more long, cumbersome lines filled with tags, symbols, and other unneeded bother.
 You typically have to spend a lot of time cleaning it up, removing unnecessary information, adding line breaks, etc., before it looks right on a regular text page.

 Alternatively, you can use the utility to reformat html text that's in the Clipboard.
 Simply copy any html-laden text into the Clipboard, double-click the program's desktop icon, and the contents are instantly converted and made available for pasting out again as plain text.